hyperledger/iroha-2-docs/src/guide/configure/peer-configuration.md

 Here's an example of how peer configuration file looks like:

-::: details Peer configuration example
+::: details Peer configuration template

-<<< @/snippets/peer-config.json
+<<< @/snippets/peer-config-template.toml

 :::